Brighton Permaculture Trust’s scrumping project, and Fruit Factory headquarters, are all about local food.

 - Jams, chutneys and preserves, a seasonal range based on what we can harvest of apples, pears, mulberries, damsons, and cherry plums

-The products we make are unique in their freshness, truly local in production, and made with the help volunteers and in public view, contributing to our educational aims.
+The products we make are unique in their freshness, truly local in production, and are made with the help volunteers in public view, contributing to our educational aims.

 Where to buy our scrumped products